fleetdm/fleet/docs/Configuration/fleet-server-configuration.md

 Users that have duplicate UUIDs in their environment can benefit from setting this flag to `instance`.

-> If you are enrolling your hosts using Fleet generated packages, it is reccommended to use `uuid` as your indentifier.
+> If you are enrolling your hosts using Fleet generated packages, it is recommended to use `uuid` as your identifier.
 This prevents potential issues with duplicate host enrollments.

 - Default value: `provided`
 - Environment variable: `FLEET_OSQUERY_HOST_IDENTIFIER`